Color normalization: Known issues

-The main issue about certain applications of color normalization is that the end result looks unnatural or too distant from the original colors.
+The main issue about certain applications of color normalization is that the result looks unnatural or too distant from the original colors.
 In cases where there is a subtle variation between important aspects, this can be problematic.
 More specifically, the side effect can be that pixels become divergent and not reflect the actual color value of the image.

 A way of combating this issue is to use color normalization in combination with thresholding to correctly and consistently segment a colored image.

 Transformations and algorithms

 There is a vast array of different transformations and algorithms for achieving color normalization and a limited list is presented here.
 The performance of an algorithm is dependent on the task and one algorithm which performs better than another in one task might perform worse in another (no free lunch theorem).
 Additionally, the choice of the algorithm depends on the preferences of the user for the end-result, e.g. they may want a more natural-looking color image.